Here is the best respirator when using concrete and silica dust.

 Cement particles can be anywhere from 3-100 microns and can be even smaller depending on how finely the powder is milled.
 Remember, cement is what's used to make concrete.

 The above are average particle sizes in cement and concrete, check with the manufacturer so you know the EXACT numbers.
-You can check the manufacturer's MSDS sheets for the exact materials in the brand of concrete or cement you are going to be using.
+You can check the manufacturer's MSDS sheets for the exact materials in the brand of concrete or cement you are going to be using with your project or in the construction industry.

-Whether you are making new planters, concrete jewelry, stepping stones, pouring new countertops, creating beautiful flower impressions, or even requiring a mask for your concrete business, you will need the proper respirator face mask to protect yourself from the dust.
+Whether you are making new planters, concrete jewelry, stepping stones, pouring new countertops, creating beautiful flower impressions, or even requiring a mask for your concrete business, you will need the proper face mask for adequate respiratory protection from hazardous dust.

 The filters on a proper respirator mask for concrete will be able to filter 95% of the particles according to NIOSH standards.